anshumantyagi/Human-action-classification-using-ensemble-model/README.md

 classified using MLP 1 and MLP 2, respectively.
 Finally, the outputs attained from MLP 1 and MLP 2 are averaged and the final classified output is obtained.
 At last, the superiority of the developed approach is proved on varied measures.

-Tyagi A, Singh P, Dev H., "Proposed spatio-temporal features for human activity classification using ensemble classification model."
+Original Paper : Tyagi A, Singh P, Dev H., "Proposed spatio-temporal features for human activity classification using ensemble classification model."
 Concurrency Computat Pract Exper.
 2023;e7588. doi: 10.1002/cpe.7588
+Dataset: UCF101 Human Action Video.